Cucumbers are versatile and healthy. Once established, your cucumber plant will flourish and fruit in abundance.

-The cucumber plant is a member of the gourd family that produces slender fruits between three and 24 inches long.
+It’s a member of the gourd family that produces slender fruits between three and 24 inches long.
+It’s scientific name is Cucumis sativus.

-They are among the easiest vegetables to grow.
-When growing cucumbers, you’ll have three varieties to choose from.
-When you choose cucumber seeds or plants, it’s best to first decide if you want to pickle them or eat them fresh.
+Planting cucumbers is ideal for beginners as they are among the easiest vegetables to grow.
+When you choose seeds or starts, it’s best to first decide if you want to pickle them or eat them fresh.

 Pickling cucumbers: Consider English hothouse cucumbers for pickling.
 In general, cucumbers for pickling are shorter but bigger in width than regular eating cucumbers.